-Linus Rickett, aged 20, a former Henley College student and Henley resident was charged on 25 January this year, pleaded guilty to the offences on 4 March and was sentenced yesterday (20/3) at Oxford Crown Court.
+Linus Rickett, aged 20, a former Henley College student was charged on 25 January this year, pleaded guilty to the offences on 4 March and was sentenced yesterday (20/3) at Oxford Crown Court.

 He was sentenced to five years’ imprisonment, with a further three years on extended licence after admitting the following counts:

 Six counts of inciting a boy under the age of 13 to engage in sexual activity.

 One count of inciting a boy under the age of 13 to engage in sexual activity.

 One count of making indecent images of a child – 106 of category A.